 New ruling highlights the importance of correct worker classification

-Multiple sources have now confirmed that the proposition mentioned in this article, Proposition 22, was overwhelming approved by voters in the state's November 3 general election.
+Proposition 22 was overwhelmingly approved by voters in the state's November 3, 2020 general election.

 With its approval, gig economy companies like Uber, Lyft, and DoorDash will be able to continue classifying their drivers as independent contractors.